 Parents may request that their child is admitted outside their normal age group.
-To do so parents should include a request with their application, specifying why admission out of normal year group is being requested.
+They should include a request with their application, specifying why admission out of normal year group is being requested.

-When such a request is made, we will make a decision on the basis of the circumstances of the case and in the best interests of the child concerned, taking into account the views of the Academy Head and any supporting evidence provided by the parent.
+We9 will decide based on the circumstances of the case and in the best interests of the child concerned.
 We will ask parents to say in writing with as much supporting evidence as they wish to provide why they are requesting admission outside the normal age group for a child.
-The admissions authority will consider this evidence and reach a decision in the child's best interests.
-It will take into account:
+We will consider:

-- · the parent's views; - the views of the Academy Head of this school; - information about the child's academic, social and emotional development submitted by the parent; - information about the child's medical history and the views of a relevant medical professional submitted by the parent: - whether the child has previously been educated out of their normal age group; - guidance from the Department for Education on the admission of summer-born children to Reception; - whether the child may have fallen into a lower age group if it were not for being born prematurely.
+- the parent's views; - the views of the school's head teacher; - information about the child's academic, social and emotional development submitted by the parent; - information about the child's medical history and the views of a relevant medical professional submitted by the parent; - whether the child has previously been educated out of their normal age group; - guidance from the Department for Education on the admission of summer-born children to Reception; - whether the child may have fallen into a lower age group if it were not for being born prematurely.

-Parents who make a request should consider the implications of a child being taught out of the normal age group.
+Parents should consider the implications of a child being taught out of the normal age group.
 Any school the child later moves on to will not be obliged to continue to educate their child out of the normal age group.

-The admissions authority will reach a decision on which Year Group it believes is appropriate for the child.
-It will then reach a decision on whether a place can be offered as it would for any application in that Year Group.
-Where it doesn't agree to early admission to Reception - where the child would not have reached the age of 4 by the beginning of September - it will be its view that this is not a suitable school for the child at that age.
+We will reach a decision on which Year Group is appropriate for the child.
+We will then reach a decision whether a place can be offered as it would for any application in that Year Group.
+Where we don't agree to early admission to Reception - where the child would not have reached the age of 4 by the beginning of September - it will be our view that this is not a suitable school for the child at that age.